ripple/validator-history-service/ARCHITECTURE.md

 <!-- TODO: this page should probably be fleshed out into a documentation website of some sort -->

-There are 3 folders in `src`:
+There are 3 folders in `src`, corresponding to the 3 processes that the VHS runs:
-* `api` manages the VHS API endpoints
+* `api` manages the VHS API endpoints.
-* `connection-manager` manages the connections to rippled, and listens to validation and manifest streams
+* `connection-manager` manages the connections to rippled, and listens to validation and manifest streams.
-* `crawler` finds validators and overlay nodes
+* `crawler` finds validators and overlay nodes.

 ## API Endpoints